kubajal/hpc-docs/README.md

 # About docs repo

 This repo contains public documentation of the hpc-resources and tutorials.
-Thist repo is mirrored from gitlab. https://docs.gitlab.com/ee/user/project/repository/repository_mirroring.html
+Thist repo is mirrored from gitlab to github. https://docs.gitlab.com/ee/user/project/repository/repository_mirroring.html

 HPC @ ICM UW: <http://kdm.icm.edu.pl/>